-- Golub Capital BDC, Inc., a business development company and an affiliate of Golub Capital, on its organization and $110 million initial public offering of common stock and listing on the Nasdaq Global Stock Market, several subsequent follow-on offerings of common stock, applications for exemptive relief, joint ventures and other initiatives.
+- Golub Capital BDC, Inc., a business development company and an affiliate of Golub Capital, on its organization and US$110 million initial public offering of common stock and listing on the Nasdaq Global Stock Market, several subsequent follow-on offerings of common stock, applications for exemptive relief, joint ventures and other initiatives.

 - PennantPark Investment Corporation and PennantPark Floating Rate Capital Ltd., each business development companies, on their respective initial public offerings of common stock and listings on the Nasdaq Global Market, numerous follow-on offerings of common stock, financings, exemptive relief applications, portfolio investments and an offering of senior notes.

 - WhiteHorse Finance, Inc., a business development company and an affiliate of private equity firm H.I.G.
-Bayside, on its formation, incurrences of credit financing and $100 million initial public offering of common stock, exemptive relief applications and offering of senior notes.
+Bayside, on its formation, incurrences of credit financing and US$100 million initial public offering of common stock, exemptive relief applications and offering of senior notes.

 - Underwriters, led by Robert W. Baird & Co.
 Incorporated, William Blair & Company L.L.C. and Janney Montgomery Scott LLC, on the formation and initial public offering of common stock by Monroe Capital Corporation, a business development company.

-- Whole Foods Market, Inc., a leading natural and organic foods supermarket, in a $425 million private placement of convertible preferred stock by an affiliate of private equity firm Leonard Green & Partners, L.P.
+- Whole Foods Market, Inc., a leading natural and organic foods supermarket, in a US$425 million private placement of convertible preferred stock by an affiliate of private equity firm Leonard Green & Partners, L.P.

-- Pan-European Hotel Acquisition Company, N.V., a special purpose acquisition company (SPAC) organized in the Netherlands, on its $125 million initial public offering and listing on Euronext Amsterdam, representing the first SPAC listed on Euronext and the first equity listing on Euronext to feature full book-entry settlement of listed Euronext shares and shares privately placed in the United States.
+- Pan-European Hotel Acquisition Company, N.V., a special purpose acquisition company (SPAC) organized in the Netherlands, on its US$125 million initial public offering and listing on Euronext Amsterdam, representing the first SPAC listed on Euronext and the first equity listing on Euronext to feature full book-entry settlement of listed Euronext shares and shares privately placed in the United States.

 Harvard College, A.B., 1985, magna cum laude